kubernetes/website/content/en/blog/_posts/2024-04-11-SIG-Architecture-Code-Organization-Spotlight.md

 **FSM**: So the concept of staging directories fundamentally impact contributions?

-**MJ**: Precisely, because if you’d like to contribute to any of the staging repos, you will need to send in a PR to its corresponding staging directory in `kubernetes/kubernetes`, once the code merges there, we have a bot called the [`publishing-bot`](https://github.com/kubernetes/publishing-bot) that will sync the merged commits to the required staging repositories (like `kubernetes/client-go`).
+**MJ**: Precisely, because if you’d like to contribute to any of the staging repos, you will need to send in a PR to its corresponding staging directory in `kubernetes/kubernetes`.
+Once the code merges there, we have a bot called the [`publishing-bot`](https://github.com/kubernetes/publishing-bot) that will sync the merged commits to the required staging repositories (like `kubernetes/client-go`).
 This way we get the benefits of a monorepo but we also can modularly